 When printing with spot colors, printers have to specially formulate inks to match digital files.
 Some brands prefer it because it gives them more color control, but it’s a time-consuming process.
 In addition to mixing inks, the printer has to get up to color between each run.
 This leads to excess inks and printed waste, as well.

 As the technology has improved (extended gamut printing grew in popularity in the late 20th century and can now simulate more than 1,800 spot inks), companies have been able to replicate the quality of Pantone colors at lower costs.

 The benefits cover the entire printing process.
 Instead of physically mixing custom inks, printers digitally pre-mix them during pre-press.
 They can also use extended gamut printing in combination runs.
 You get consistent, quality coloring, in a shorter amount of time.

 Printers save money on inks, labor, and reduce waste, which results in better rates and shorter lead times.
-You get the folding cartons, printed collateral, and labels you want at a lower cost without sacrificing quality.
+You get the folding carton, labels, and printed collateral you want at a lower cost without sacrificing quality.

 Making the Right Printing Choice

 Although extended gamut printing can now produce near exact matches of almost all digital images, it doesn’t always apply.
 For one, even though there are more than 1,800 color options, there are still some colors that are unable to be matched using EG. These include some colors on the PMS color chart, pastels, and highly fluorescent pigments.